nemomobile-ux/nemomobile-ux.github.io/_posts/2021-12-08-nemomobile-on-volla-phone.md

   thumb: ./2021-12-08-nemomobile-on-volla-phone/20211119_004-1-1024x577.jpg
 ---

-Some time ago Erik posted link to NemoMobile images for Volla Phone.
+Some time ago Erik posted link of NemoMobile images for Volla Phone.
 I would like to describe exact sted by step instruction how to install it, but it is not as simple as it might seem.
 In addition, I'm not entirely sure of the initial conditions, because halium relies on parts of Android to remain on the phone.